 You slip the carrier over your head, then attach the front and back panels together around the upper waist.
 That front-to-back connection is either a simple strap (shown above) or more robust cumberbund (below).
-The cumberbund acts are more space for mounting gear, including the smaller side armor plates that go under your arms
+The cumberbund acts as more space for mounting gear, including the smaller side armor plates that go under your arms

 A few vendors offer cummerbunds as an aftermarket option.
 Some even feature built-in soft armor, like the FirstSpear Overlap Cummerbund.

 The back side of some high-end carriers, like the Crye JPC 2.0, have attachment points / zippers to mount various backpack and loadout accessories on the read panel.